Liu Yazhou

-Liu Yazhou (刘亚洲; born 19 October 1952) is a retired general of the Chinese People's Liberation Army Air Force (PLAAF), and the political commissar of the PLA National Defence University from 2009 to 2017.
+Liu Yazhou (刘亚洲; born 19 October 1952) is a former general of the Chinese People's Liberation Army Air Force (PLAAF), and the political commissar of the PLA National Defence University from 2009 to 2017.
+Liu is the son-in-law of former Chinese president Li Xiannian.
 He is known for his hawkish views on the defense and strategic posture he believes China should adopt.
+In 2023 he was given a suspended death sentence for corruption.